praveen-bhosle/FoxNutExportWebsite_NextTS/README.md

-Build this website for my friend's buisness.
+Built this website for my friend's buisness.
-Waiting for his GST No. to build rest of the stuff.
+Waiting for  GST No. to build rest of the stuff.